-To me, this is classic comfort food which I absolutely loved when my mom would make this when I was a child.
+To me, this is classic comfort food.
+I loved it when my mom would make it when I was a child.
 She had a slow-cooked version that was absolutely delicious.
 She served it atop egg noodles, which my brother and I liked more than candy.

 Unfortunately, thanks to genetic testing and much research, I found that I couldn’t tolerate many grains and I also had to avoid dairy for a while (my parents found similar results from their testing), making this family favorite off-limits for a while.

 Over the years, I’ve slowly revamped recipes I enjoy in order to make them more nutrient dense and to accommodate food allergies without losing the flavor (often with many dismal failures along the way).
 I found a way to sub cabbage for noodles in spaghetti, and sweet potatoes for noodles in lasagna.
 A few months ago, it finally dawned on me that there was an even more obvious substitution for egg noodles in beef stroganoff: cauliflower.

 Cauliflower has such a mild taste when steamed and is also a great texture as a base for a more hearty dish like this.

 A couple stroganoff tips: